-- A masters-degree or equivalent qualification as approved by Senate is required in the particular field of specialization. - b) Selection involves the submission of a formal application form, an internal selection form and curriculum vitae by the applicant as well as a possible interview by the sub-programme leader and researchers. - c) Admission may be refused if the standard of proficiency that the student has acquired previously in the specific subject(s) in which the student wants to study further does not meet the requirements of the specific program/curriculum. - d) If a student wishes to present a thesis in the form of research articles, the stipulations of the General Rules hold.
+- A master's degree or equivalent qualification on NQF level 9 as approved by Senate is required in the field of specialization. - b) Selection involves the submission of a formal application form, an internal selection form and curriculum vitae by the applicant as well as a possible interview by the sub-programme leader and researchers. - c) Admission may be refused if the standard of proficiency that the student has acquired previously in the specific subject(s) in which the student wants to study further does not meet the requirements of the specific program/curriculum. - d) If a student wishes to present a thesis in the form of research articles, the stipulations of the General Rules hold.